zyphlar/influxdb.org/source/docs/v0.9/concepts/reading_and_writing_data.md

 Once InfluxDB has accepted this data and safely persisted it to disk, it responds with `HTTP 200 OK`.

 #### Errors
-If an error was encountered while processing the data, InfluxDB will respond with either a `HTTP 400 Request` or `HTTP 500 Internal Error`.
+If an error was encountered while processing the data, InfluxDB will respond with either a `HTTP 400 Bad Request` or `HTTP 500 Internal Error`.
 In many cases, a JSON response is still sent in the body of the response with additional error information that is useful for debugging.

 For example, issuing a bad query such as: